The evolution of human reproduction is an interesting subject! But has reproduction evolved?

 How did sexual intercourse evolve when both male and female forms need to be available?

-On this page it states:
+On this Wikipedia page, it states:

 Sex evolved as an extremely efficient mechanism for producing variation, and this had the major advantage of enabling organisms to adapt to changing environments.”